tevang/tutorials/show_ligand_interactions/README.md

-# A new PyMOL command to visualize receptor-ligand interactions and create publication quality images.
+# A new PyMOL command to visualize receptor-ligand interactions and create publication-quality images.

-This script is also within the [Pymol-script-repo](https://pymolwiki.org/index.php/Git_install_scripts), which is I strongly recommend to install.
+This script is also within the [Pymol-script-repo](https://pymolwiki.org/index.php/Git_install_scripts), which I strongly recommend to install.
 In that case you just need to import it into PyMOL:
 ```
 import show_ligand_interactions
 ```